-Introducing our members who have purchased or are in the process of purchasing homes in Bay State Commons.
+Introducing our members who have pre-purchased or are in the process of pre-purchasing condominiums in Bay State Commons.

 Paul learned everything he knows from Bugs Bunny cartoons, Mad magazine, Marx Brothers movies and pro wrestling heels.
 He nevertheless managed to get a Masters in American Studies and write the 2008 book Big Screen Boston: From Mystery Street to The Departed and Beyond.
 He currently works as a paper pusher at a local university.

 Susan grew up in a small coastal town in Massachusetts, went to college in southwestern Virginia and lived for two years in rural northern Japan before returning to the Boston area.
 She spent many years working in a US-Japan cultural exchange organization before her recent move to an area university.
 Susan dabbles in glass art, flower arranging and pottery.
 She spends far too much time planning future travel, preferably to snorkeling destinations.